 For most quality metrics the following logic applies.
 If there are any exceptions these will be detailed in section 5.8.
-The Quality Metric (n) Indicator marks episodes that complied with quality metric (n).
-The PAP Quality Metric (n) is expressed as a percentage for each PAP based on the following ratio:
+The Quality Metric (n) Indicator marks episodes that complied

 - Numerator: Number of valid episodes of the PAP ID with Quality Metric (n) Indicator - Denominator: Number of valid episodes of the PAP ID